Dysfunctional family: The six basic roles

-Effects on Children
+Effects on children

 Children that are a product of dysfunctional families, either at the time or as they grow older, may exhibit behavior that is inappropriate for their expected stage of development due to psychological distress.
 Children of dysfunctional families may also behave in a manner that is relatively immature when compared to their peers.
-Conversely, other children may appear to emotionally "grow up too fast"; or be in a mixed mode (e.g. well-behaved, but unable to care for themselves.)
+Conversely, other children may appear to emotionally "grow up too fast"; or be in a mixed mode (e.g. well-behaved, but unable to care for themselves).
 Children from dysfunctional environments also have a tendency to demonstrate learned unhealthy attachments due to intergenerational dysfunctional parenting.

-The effects of a disordered upbringing may induce an array of mental health issues, including depression, anxiety, and suicidal thoughts place these young individuals at a higher risk or engaging in more severe actions of self-harm and problematic conduct.
-This troubled environment also places the youth at a significantly higher risk of becoming addicted to drugs or developing alcoholism, especially if parents or close peers have a history of substance use.
-Numerous studies have determined that deviant peer associations are generally associated with substance use and that parental use can account for one-half to two-thirds of future instances of chemical dependency).
-There is also a increased risk of the individual developing behavioral addictions in the forms of gambling, excessive spending, pornography, or binge eating disorder; the latter often resulting in obesity or/and other physical health issues and psychological distress.
+The effects of a disordered upbringing may induce an array of mental health issues, including depression and anxiety.
+A disordered family environment places these young individuals at a higher risk of engaging in more severe actions of self-harm and problematic conduct.
+This troubled environment can also subject the youth to a significantly higher risk of becoming addicted to drugs or developing alcoholism, especially if parents or close peers have a history of substance use.
+Numerous studies have determined that deviant peer associations are generally associated with substance use and that parental use can account for one-half to two-thirds of future instances of chemical dependency.
+There is also an increased risk of the young individual developing behavioral addictions in the forms of gambling, pornography addictions, or engaging in other future detrimental activities such as compulsive spending.

+Children who are raised in dysfunctional environments are also at a higher risk of developing an eating disorder, including anorexia nervosa or binge eating disorder as an emotional coping method due to psychological distress.

-These young individuals may also have difficulty forming healthy relationships within their peer group, due to social apprehensions, possible personality disorders, post-traumatic stress disorders, or general unhealthy coping mechanisms.
-They may also demonstrate oppositional defiant characteristics by rebelling against parental authority, and non-family adults, or conversely, uphold their family's values in the face of peer pressure.
-Children of disordered environments may also demonstrate a lack of self-discipline when their parents are not around, engage in other future detrimental activities such as compulsive spending or develop procrastinating tendencies that can have detrimental effects on their educational/occupational obligations.
+These young individuals may also have difficulty forming and maintaining healthy relationships within their peer group, due to social apprehensions, possible personality disorders, or post-traumatic stress disorders.
+A child may also demonstrate oppositional defiant characteristics by rebelling against parental authority, and non-family adults, or conversely, upholding their family's values in the face of peer pressure.
+Children of disordered environments may also demonstrate a lack of self-discipline when their parents are not around, or develop procrastinating tendencies that can have detrimental effects on their educational/occupational obligations.

-Additionally, children may demonstrate social inadequacies by spending an inordinate amount of time alone watching television, playing video games, surfing the Internet, and engaging in other solitary activities which lack in-person social interaction.
+Additionally, children may demonstrate social inadequacies by spending an inordinate amount of time engaging in activities that lack in-person social interaction.
 This disordered upbringing can also promote the child to project aggressive behaviors on their peers by bullying or harassing others or becoming a victim of bullying.
-Both of these roles often lead to an elevated risk of the child having low self-esteem issues and difficulties expressing emotions, a common effect related to emotional and physical abuse.
+Both of these roles often lead to an elevated risk of the child having low self-esteem issues, increased prevalence of isolation, and difficulties expressing emotions, a common effect related to emotional and physical abuse.